History of the Office

 In 1976, the Office began to hire a greater number of staff attorneys from outside the CIA, and the DCI appointed the first General Counsel from outside the CIA, Anthony A. Lapham.
 More recently, in 1996, a statute was enacted requiring the General Counsel to be appointed by the President and confirmed with the advice and consent of the Senate.

-Today, OGC has approximately 100 attorneys, who are involved in providing counsel on a wide range of CIA activities, such as clandestine collection, counterintelligence, covert action, counterterrorism, counterproliferation, counternarcotics, as well as many others.
+Today, OGC has more than 100 attorneys, who are involved in providing counsel on a wide range of CIA activities, such as clandestine collection, counterintelligence, covert action, counterterrorism, counterproliferation, counternarcotics, as well as many others.
 OGC attorneys are complemented by a strong support structure composed of special assistants, administrative assistants, paralegals, a central registry, an information management staff, a librarian, and an administration staff, that together continue to provide CIA with dedicated and professional legal representation in the tradition of Lawrence Houston.